Leon Black (basketball)

 Leon Black (February 21, 1932 – October 12, 2021) was an American college basketball coach.

-Black, who coached the Texas Longhorns men's basketball team from 1967 to 1976, guided the Longhorns to two NCAA Tournaments as a result of winning the Southwest Conference twice in his nine seasons as head coach.
+Black, who coached the Texas Longhorns men's basketball team from 1967 to 1976, guided the Longhorns to two NCAA tournaments as a result of winning the Southwest Conference twice in his nine seasons as head coach.
 The Longhorns lost in the Sweet Sixteen in 1972 and the first round in 1974.
-Prior to his time at Texas, Black was head coach at junior college Lon Morris College, compiling a 131–35 record in five seasons.
+Prior to his time at Texas, Black was head coach at junior college Lon Morris College in Jacksonville, Texas, compiling a 131–35 record in five seasons.

-Black resigned in 1976 and was replaced by Abe Lemons.
+Black resigned from Texas on February 28, 1976 and was replaced by Abe Lemons seventeen days later on March 16.

-Black died on October 12, 2021.
+Black died on October 12, 2021 in Austin, Texas, aged 89.